MidnightBSD/raphael/README.md

 ## Cross-browser web extensions

-The following API specification is supported by Midori:
+The following API specification is supported by Raphael:

     manifest.json
       name